benknoble/Dotfiles/README.md

    supported options and the defaults.
 Setting `FEATURES` to an empty string can be used to skip this.

-At this point, you may want to setup brew, so do
+At this point, you may want to setup brew (I skip this on Gentoo).
+Do

 ```bash
 # Linux